huangmozhilv/huangmozhilv.github.io/_posts/2018-04-11-Create-Standalone-Application-from-MATLAB.md

 ---
 layout: post
-title: "Create Standalone Application from MATLAB (modified)"
+title: "Supplemnt to "Create Standalone Application from MATLAB" by MathWorks"
 date: 2018-04-11
 ---